umr4nlp/umr-guidelines/guidelines.md

 The storm damaged the power lines.

 (d / damage
-	:actor (s / storm)
+	:force (s / storm)
 	:undergoer (p / power lines))
 ```

-See Table 5 for examples of the circumstantial
+See Table 9 above for examples of the circumstantial
 roles.
 In addition, there is an `other`
 placeholder role that can be used when annotators are unsure of which participant role annotation is accurate for a particular participant.
 Also see Appendix [8](#ap:verbspr) for a list of verbs and how their microroles are annotated.